facebook/docusaurus/docs/api-pages.md

 You can provide your own custom styles by adding them anywhere in the `website/static` folder.
 Any `.css` files you provide in the `static` folder will get concatenated to the end of Docusaurus's provided styles, allowing you to add to or override Docusaurus default styles as you wish.

 An easy way to figure out what classes you wish to override or add to is to [start your server locally](api-commands.md) and use your browser's inspect element tool.

-## Adding Static Pages

-Static `.html` files can also be used, but they will not include Docusaurus's header, footer, or styles by default.
-These can be added to the `static` folder in the same way as other static assets.
-Alternatively, they can be placed in the `pages` folder and would be served as-is instead of being rendered from React.

-If you wish to use Docusaurus's stylesheet, you can access it at `${baseUrl}css/main.css`.
-If you wish to use separate css for these static pages, you can exclude them from being concatenated to Docusaurus's styles by adding them into the `siteConfig.separateCss` field.